numfocus/DISC-committee/committee/public-meeting-minutes/2024-11-14-monthly-meeeting.md

 - Took part in meetings with DISC Committee (Mentorship, Unconference)
 - Co-organizing the NumHack Yerevan 2024
 - Co-organizing the DISC Unconference 2025
+- Gave a talk at PgConf EU in Athens
+- Gave a talk at DevFest, 2x

 ### Kamila Stepniowska
 - Working on Unconefrence 2025 -  in particular fundraising, including Sloan grant (20k USD)